if Pak, India ever forge peaceful relations, its credit will also go to Lambah: Pakistan's ex-diplomats | Politics

 - Pakistan

-Satinder Lambah was an ''epitome of diplomacy'' and if Pakistan and India can ever forge peaceful relations, its credit will also go to the veteran Indian diplomat, prominent former members of the Pakistani diplomatic community said on Saturday.
+Satinder Lambah was an ''epitome of diplomacy'' and if Pakistan and India can ever forge peaceful relations, its credit will also go to the veteran Indian diplomat and his tireless efforts will not go ''waste,'' an ex-foreign minister of Pakistan and prominent former diplomats said on Saturday.

 Riaz Mohammad Khan, a Pakistani counterpart of Lambah in the backchannel communication process, paid tribute to the Indian diplomat, saying if ever peace was created between Pakistan and India “its credit will also go to Lambah”.
 Khan, former foreign secretary, was the point person from Pakistan between 2010 and 2013 to interact with Lambah, as the two sides made a vain epic effort to untangle their complex relationship by trying to address among others the Kashmir issue.

+Showering praise on Lambah, Kasuri said: ''I had worked with him and his efforts for peace between the two countries will not go in waste...
+I tell you.''
+He said some six persons including the civil and military leaders from each side were involved in track-II diplomacy in the 1990s in which Lambah from India's side and Tariq Aziz from Pakistan were overseeing the peace efforts.

+Kasuri also said that when he became foreign minister he met a number of people in India including Lambah who agreed with him that in the case of India and Pakistan the relations suddenly went up and down and there was a need that both sides remained engaged in dialogue.

-In a telephonic interview with PTI, Khan recalled his first meeting with Lambah in January 2010, as the two diplomats exchanged their views within the parameters of the ongoing backchannel communication process.
+In a telephonic interview with PTI, Khan, the former foreign secretary, recalled his first meeting with Lambah in January 2010, as the two diplomats exchanged their views within the parameters of the ongoing backchannel communication process.

 Khan recalled that Pakistan and India had come a long way to develop an understanding of how to address their thorny issues through backchannel communication.